9emin1/9emin1.github.io/_posts/2019-02-11-osce-thoughts-and-opinions.markdown

 Some tips for the exam:

 - Learning how to use a debugger is more important than understanding assembly.
-Many times you wil need to set breakpoints at various locations to find out what is going wrong.
+Many times you will need to set breakpoints at various locations to find out what is going wrong.
 - Take small steps.
 Be very cautious and make sure everything works as intended before advancing to the next step.
 This will save a lot of time.
 - The HP Openview NNM was discussed during DefCon16, by none other than the author Mati himself:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/gHISpAZiAm0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>